-With these changes in both, status and role, the governing bodies and governance structure of Nansha also changed.
+With these changes in both its status and role, the governing bodies and governance structure of Nansha also changed.
 Unlike many other district governments, the governance arrangements for Nansha started to involve many different levels of government as well as various non-governmental actors.
-At the same time, Nansha’s local government was granted the same level of decision making as Guangzhou Municipal Government, with powers and responsibilities being decentralised to Nansha from the Guangdong Provincial Government.
-Therefore, multi-level governance for Nansha needs to be elaborated from two perspectives: first, it is a complex but coherent governance structure; and second, there has been some decentralisation of power from Guangzhou Municipal Government.
+Its local government was granted the same level of decision-making authority as Guangzhou Municipal Government, with powers and responsibilities also being decentralized to Nansha from the Guangdong Provincial Government.
+Multi-level governance for Nansha needs, therefore, to be looked at from two perspectives: first, as a complex but coherent governance structure; second, as the result of some decentralization of power from Guangzhou Municipal Government.

-From the first perspective, along with Nansha’s various functional identities, it is governed by multi-level governments and non-governmental actors at national, provincial or regional (especially the GBA), municipal (Guangzhou) and district (Nansha) levels.
-First, at the national level, because of the NETDZ, a State-level New Area, and the FTZ, Nansha has been designated with significant national economic and social development objectives through a series of national policy guidance documents.
-Secondly, at the provincial or regional level, more recently, a number of non-governmental platforms have been established with the aim of promoting the integration between the 11 city regions within the GBA.
-These include, for example, GBA Forum, GBA Innovation Economy Summit, GHM Cooperation Forum, GHM Bay Area Quality Forum, and so on.
-Governmental officials from Guangdong, Hong Kong, and Macao, academics and professionals, as well as entrepreneurs have gathered together to help address regional and cross-regional problems through discussions and negotiations.
-Thirdly, at the municipal level, as a sub-centre of Guangzhou city region, planning and policies have provided direct guidance and support to Nansha’s future development.
+From the first perspective, as a result of its various functional identities, Nansha is governed by governmental and non-governmental actors at the national, provincial or regional (especially the GBA), municipal (Guangzhou) and district (Nansha) levels.
+First, at the national level, because of the NETDZ, a State-level New Area, and the FTZ, Nansha has been designated as responsible for significant national economic and social development objectives through a series of national policy guidance documents.
+Second, at the provincial or regional level, more recently, a number of non-governmental platforms have been established with the aim of promoting the integration of the 11 city regions within the GBA.
+These platforms include, for example, the GBA Forum, GBA Innovation Economy Summit, GHM Cooperation Forum, GHM Bay Area Quality Forum, and so on.
+Government officials from Guangdong, Hong Kong and Macao, academics and professionals, as well as entrepreneurs have gathered together to help address regional and cross-regional problems through discussions and negotiations.
+Third, at the municipal level, as a subcentre of Guangzhou city region, planning and policies have provided direct guidance and support to Nansha’s future development.
 Finally, at the district level, Nansha is co-governed by the Nansha Development Zone Management Committee and Nansha District Government.
-Despite the fact that ‘Small Nansha’ was initiated by private investors, Nansha NETDZ and Nansha FTZ are governed by the same agency, Nansha Development Zone Management Committee.
+Despite the fact that ‘Small Nansha’ was initiated by private investors, Nansha NETDZ and Nansha FTZ are governed by the same agency, the Nansha Development Zone Management Committee.
 Nansha District and Nansha State-level New Area are under the direct governance of Nansha District Government (see Table 2).
 The Management Committee has a significant degree of autonomy within the area under its jurisdiction.
 It has been given municipal-level approval rights and management privileges.
-This kind of multi-level governance indicates an important feature of Chinese edge urban areas in helping to create a polycentric structure, as it emphasises the interdependencies both between governments from different levels, and between governments and non-governmental actors.
+This kind of multi-level governance indicates an important feature of Chinese edge urban areas in helping to create a polycentric structure, as it emphasizes the interdependencies both between governments at different levels, and between governments and non-governmental actors.